FaZe Clan: Divisions

-FaZe Clan has operated several regional and game-specific divisions throughout its history, often created through partnerships or rebranding to expand the organization’s competitive and cultural reach.
+FaZe Clan has operated several regional and game-specific divisions throughout their history, often created through partnerships or rebranding to expand the organization's competitive and cultural reach.
 These divisions have ranged from regionally focused esports lineups (such as FaZe France in Europe) to official franchise teams established within publisher-run leagues, such as Atlanta FaZe in the Call of Duty League.
-While some divisions were short-lived projects reflecting FaZe’s early international ambitions, others represent lasting partnerships that anchor the organization within franchised esports ecosystems.

-FaZe France
+FaZe France (2013–2015)

-On September 19, 2013, FaZe eSniping, their competitive Call of Duty sniping division, was announced with the joining of Raphael "Zydar" Zydar, Elliot "Hyspe" and Kevin "RanbOw", led by Anil "WaRTeK" Brancaleoni.
+On September 19, 2013, FaZe eSniping, the competitive Call of Duty sniping division, was announced, consisting of Raphael "Zydar" Zydar, Elliot "Hyspe" and Kevin "RanbOw" and led by Anil "WaRTeK" Brancaleoni.
 On April 3, 2014, FaZe Clan announced the rebranding of FaZe eSniping to FaZe France.
 RanbOw left the team after one and a half years, with Anthony "Toto" replacing him.
 On May 26, 2015, the players and staff of FaZe France stated they weren't satisfied with FaZe's plans and left to create their own organization.

 FaZe Vegas

 On May 2, 2019, Activision Blizzard announced that Atlanta Esports Ventures had purchased one of the first five franchise slots for the Call of Duty League.
 According to ESPN, the publisher was looking to sell slots for approximately $25 million per team.
 "We have the opportunity to—once again—play a pivotal role in Atlanta's diverse esports community by bringing the future of Call of Duty esports to the city," said Hamilton in a release at the time.
-AEV and FaZe Clan partnered together for the team, and in October 2019, they announced that the team would be named the Atlanta FaZe.
+In October 2019, AEV and FaZe Clan announced a partnership team named the Atlanta FaZe.

+Atlanta FaZe was officially renamed and relocated to Las Vegas as FaZe Vegas on September 19, 2025.